mit1mit1/devopscons22syd/awsCertifiedCloudPractioner/cloudConcepts.md

 _Side note, AWS Principle 1: You only pay for what you use.
 If the server isn't returning data, you don't pay for it._

-Cloud computing is the on demand delivery of resources over the internet with pay as you go pricing.
+Cloud computing is: the on demand delivery of resources over the internet with pay as you go pricing.

 You should always be able to assume that AWS will be able to provide the storage you need, and you should never need to plan for this in advance.

 Cloud computing externalises all the work involved in hosting a server.
 It gives huge simplifications at scale.